mlemoine28/Beat-Sync-Challenge/README.md

 ## What is it?

 Beat Sync Challenge is a rhythm-based video game.
 I developed it while training in the first module of the Get Coding program.
-I've been a gamer my entire life, and have always been into playing and recording music, so I figured: why not combine my passions for my first project?
+I've been a gamer my entire life, and I enjoy playing and recording music, so I figured: why not combine my passions for my first project?
 Beat Sync Challenge is the result!

 ## 📝How To Play